Château de Ferrières: Recent history

+On 12 December 1972, the château hosted the Surrealist Ball, organised by Baroness Marie-Hélène de Rothschild.
+Designed with a dreamlike, Dali-inspired aesthetic, the event featured fur-covered plates, taxidermied centrepieces, and an elite guest list that included Salvador Dalí and Audrey Hepburn.

 In 1975, Guy de Rothschild and his wife Marie-Hélène donated the château to the chancellery of the University of Paris for charitable purposes.

-On 12 December 1972, the château hosted the now-legendary Surrealist Ball, organised by Baroness Marie-Hélène de Rothschild.
-Designed with a dreamlike, Dali-inspired aesthetic, the event featured fur-covered plates, taxidermied centrepieces, and an elite guest list that included Salvador Dalí and Audrey Hepburn.
-Invitations were printed in reverse and required a mirror to read them.

 Since 2015, the property has been home to the "École Ferrières", a private institution specialising in gastronomy and hospitality.
 Two restaurants operate on-site: "Le Baron" and "Le Chai".